Nocturna2428/Week-9-lab/README.md

 ## Lab Questions

 ### In plain English describe the function and use of a multiplexer.
+A multiplexer is like a train track switch — many incoming tracks, but only one track leads to the destination.
+The control signal chooses which input gets through.
 ### In plain English describe the function and use of a demultiplexer.
+A demultiplexer is like a mail sorter — one stream of mail arrives, but the control system sends each piece to the correct mailbox/output.
 ### What other uses might these circuits have?
 (Think Shannon’s)